jedel1043/slurm-charms/CONTRIBUTING.md

 ## Bug Reports

-A bug is a *demonstrable problem* that is caused by any of the charms on the repository.
-Good bug reports make the charms more robust, so thank you for taking the time to report issues in the source code!
+A bug is a *demonstrable problem* that is caused by errors in the Slurm charms.
+Good bug reports make the Slurm charms better, so thank you for taking the time to report issues!

-Guidelines for reporting bugs in slurm-charms:
+Guidelines for reporting bugs with the Slurm charms:

-1. __Validate your testlet__ &mdash; ensure that your issue is not being caused by either a semantic or syntactic error in your testlet's code.
+1. __Validate your issue__ &mdash; ensure that your issue is not being caused by either a semantic or syntactic error in your environment.

 2. __Use the GitHub issue search__ &mdash; check if the issue you are encountering has already been reported by someone else.

-3. __Check if the issue has already been fixed__ &mdash; try to reproduce your issue using the latest commit to the `main` branch in the repository.
+3. __Check if the issue has already been fixed__ &mdash; try to reproduce your issue using the latest version of the Slurm charms.

-4. __Isolate the problem__ &mdash; the more pinpointed the issue is, the easier time the developers will have fixing it.
+4. __Isolate the problem__ &mdash; the more pinpointed the issue with the Slurm chharms is, the easier it is to fix.

 A good bug report should not leave others needing to chase you for more information.
+Some common questions you should answer in your report include:

+* What is your current environment?
+* Were you able to reproduce the issue in another environment?
+* Which commands/actions/configuration options/etc produce the issue?
+* What was your expected outcome?

 Please try to be as detailed as possible in your report.
-What is your environment?
-What steps will reproduce the issue?
-What operating system are you experiencing the problem on?
-Have you had the same results on a different operating system?
-What would you expect to be the outcome?
-All these details will help the developers fix any potential bugs.
+All these details will help the maintainers quickly fix issues with the Slurm charms.

-## Feature Requests
+## Enhancement Proposals

-All feature requests should be posted to GitHub Discussions and tagged as `Type: Idea Bank`.
-The maintainers of the project already know the features they want to incorporate into it, but they are always open to new ideas and potential improvements.
-GitHub Discussions is the best place to post these types of requests because it allows for feedback from the entire community and does not bloat the issue tracker.
-Please note that not all feature requests will be incorporated into the code base.
-Also, feature requests posted on the issue tracker will be tagged as `Type: Invalid` and closed.
-Lastly, please note that spamming the maintainers to incorporate a feature you want into any of the charms will not improve its likelihood of being implemented; it may result in you receiving a temporary ban from the repository.
+The Charmed HPC core developers may already know what they want to add to the Slurm charms, but they are always open to new ideas and potential improvements.
+GitHub Discussions is a good place for discussing open-ended questions that pertain to the entire Charmed HPC project, but more focused enhancement proposal discussion can start within the issue tracker.

+Please note that not all proposals may be incorporated into the documentation.
+Also, please know that spamming the maintainers to incorporate something you want into the documentation will not improve the likelihood of being implemented; it may result in you receiving a temporary ban from the repository.

 ## Pull Requests

-Good pull requests &mdash; patches, improvements, new features &mdash; are a huge help.
-These pull requests should remain focused in scope and should not contain unrelated commits.
+Good pull requests &mdash; patches, improvements, new features &mdash;
+are a huge help.
+Pull requests should remain focused and not contain commits not related to what you are contributing.

-__Ask first__ before embarking on any __significant__ pull request (e.g. implementing new features, refactoring code, incorporating a new test environment provider, etc.), otherwise you risk spending a lot of time working on something that the maintainers might not want to merge into the project!
-For trivial things, or things that do not require a lot of your time, you can go ahead and make a pull request.
+__Ask first__ before embarking on any __significant__ pull request such as add new sections, changing the layout, or heavily revising existing sections; otherwise, you risk spending a lot of time working on something that Charmed HPC's maintainers may not want to merge into the documentation!
+For trivial changes, or contributions that do not require a large amount of time, you can go ahead and make a pull request.

-Adhering to the following process is the best way to get your work included in the project:
+Adhering to the following process is the best way to get your contribution accepted into Charmed HPC's documentation:

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes: